dzekelid/products/_listings/stripe/products-id-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Get Products
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Retrieves the details of an existing product.
+Supply the unique product
-    details.
+    ID from either a product creation request or the product list, and Stripe will return the corresponding product information.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team